ImanNazirah/FLUID-MECHANICS-AND-HEAT-MASS-TRANSFER-assignment1/README.md

 # FLUID-MECHANICS-AND-HEAT-MASS-TRANSFER-assignment1
-The task that has been given is to study on researcher's paper and get the same output as the journal.
+The task that has been given is to study on researcher's paper (145-160 M.SUBHAS ABEL.pdf ) and get the same output as the journal.
 The derivation of formula is shown in pdf file.
 In order to solve the problem we need to use software tools such as Matlab.
 Runge Kutta method is used for solving the non linear differential equation.